Oneirical/The-Games-Foxes-Play/design/Development Logs/23-10-20 - A Droplet In An Ocean of Lives.md

 Alongside this rework comes two new Souls, or spells:

 - The Last Saint offers to you a fragment of their ribbon-adorned vision of domination.
 Using this active ability causes all adjacent creatures to become clones of yourself with all Souls intact...
-Which leads to utterly [insane]() chain reactions when used multiple times.
+Which leads to utterly [insane](https://yewtu.be/embed/Zf-jI5T0o5Y) chain reactions when used multiple times.
 Honestly, trying to even get to the exit when everyone is you is a puzzle in itself.
+Not to mention that *every single clone causes an extra turn to tick away at each keypress*.

 - The Data Breather believes true enlightenment comes by viewing the world through the perspective of all creatures big and small - and their gift allows this in a very literal form.
-It reminds me a little bit of Caves of Qud's domination, though it is more a [soul swap than a full takeover]().
+It reminds me a little bit of Caves of Qud's domination, though it is more a [soul swap than a full takeover](https://yewtu.be/embed/6URKqkbZX-U).
 I hope these kinds of abilities will create as much fun as the polymorph mechanics in Nethack and such.

 Also visible in these clips are a new freshly designed trap: the deactivated pink Apiarists remain on standby, while the red Song of the Watchers in the centre continuously scans all 4 entrance points.
 Entering the room immediately sends the swarm against the intruder - which may not necessarily be the player!
 Lure a terrible foe inside to obtain aid, or misstep and have your situation worsen?
 The possibilities are as numerous as stars in the night sky.